evidentlyai/evidently/docs/book/input-data/classification_data.md

 ---
-description: How to define the data schema for ranking and recommendations.
+description: How to define the data schema for classification.
 ---

-To evaluate data from recommender systems, you must correctly map the input data schema, and pass an optional additional dataset with training data.
+To evaluate classification model performance, you must correctly map the input data schema.

 # Code example